RishiAitha/club_directory/README.md

 The administration feature of approving clubs before adding them is a new system that has not been implemented in previous projects.
 The message board contains replies and improved display/organization that is even more useful and robust compared to the network and email projects, and it is only one part of one section of the website.
 The editing features are more thorough and the system of "authorized editors" for each club creates more complexity while improving the website.
 Small features like the interest count of a club also provide more complexity to the project.

+The single page layout of the website meant that I could not simply have seperate html templates associated with different urls, and so the entire page had to be assembled using JavaScript.
+This made the website simpler overall for the user but made the complexity of development harder since I could not fully use Django's capabilities with html manipulation.

 The largest point of complexity and difficulty for me when creating the project was the images, as the image storage and uploading systems were more complex and in-depth compared to any specifications that were required in previous projects.

 Along with the images (which were stored in a Docker volume), the structure of the website during development created more complexity.
 The website is run on a Docker container using a PostgresSQL database.
 While these concepts were introduced in the lectures, implementing them onto a robust Django project with features like image upload and storage was a challenge and made the project more complex while making it more scalable, easier to share, and easier to deploy.